What is a Patent License Agreement? Your ticket to new product development.

 Exclusive Patent License Agreement

-An exclusive patent license agreement affords a single licensee (business) the rights to manufacture and sell a DoD invention for any commercial application worldwide.
+An exclusive patent license agreement affords a single licensee (business) the rights to manufacture and sell a government invention for any commercial application worldwide.

 Partially-exclusive Patent License Agreement

-A partially-exclusive license allows multiple companies to obtain rights to manufacture and sell a DoD invention but only in certain, specified commercial applications or in certain, defined geographic locations.
+A partially-exclusive license allows multiple companies to obtain rights to manufacture and sell a government invention but only in certain, specified commercial applications or in certain, defined geographic locations.

 Non-exclusive Patent License Agreement

-TechLink is working with the DoD labs to develop an accelerated process for licensing certain technologies.
+TechLink is working with the government labs and researchers to develop an accelerated process for licensing certain technologies.
 These “express” licenses have pre-negotiated terms and conditions that are available to licensees before they complete the application process.
 To view technologies available through express licensing click here.